 The industry has stepped forward with self-regulation, via the US Hemp Authority (USHA), which creates and upholds stringent regulatory standards through independent third-party auditing, certifying hemp products.
-USHA launched its new certification program for adult cannabinoid products in October 2024.
+USHA has recently announced plans to create a new certification program for adult cannabinoid products.